Clinical laboratory scientists function as detectives — investigating, analyzing, and determining the causes of diseases.

 Clinical laboratory scientists are responsible for performing the full range of clinical laboratory tests in areas such as hematology, clinical chemistry, immunohematology, microbiology, serology, immunology, coagulation, and molecular biology.

 For this reason, professionals seeking a career in clinical laboratory science generally have a background in chemistry, biology, microbiology, or immunology before going on to obtain a master’s or a post-baccalaureate certificate in clinical laboratory science.

 In order to become a clinical laboratory scientist and secure a successful career, there’s ample data that suggests the value of obtaining an advanced degree in this discipline.
-For instance, the median annual salary for a clinical laboratory scientist is $60,605, according to PayScale, but pay tends to be higher for medical laboratory scientists with a master’s degree.
+For instance, the median annual salary for a clinical laboratory scientist is $75,000, according to salary.com, but pay tends to be higher for medical laboratory scientists with a master’s degree.
 Professionals with a graduate degree are also less likely to be affected by unemployment and layoffs.

 What to Look for in a Graduate Clinical Laboratory Science degree Program: